How Much Does Bookkeeping Cost? Compare Models & Services

 Let’s go through some basics of basic bookkeeping.

-There are two methods of recording entries in bookkeeping: single-entry and double-entry.
+There are two methods of recording entries: single-entry and double-entry bookkeeping.

-- Single-entry – You record one entry for every transaction.
-This is typically best for really small businesses and startups who operate on a cash basis.
+• Single-entry – You record one entry for every transaction.
+This is typically best for really small businesses and startups that operate on a cash basis.

 The five types of accounts in bookkeeping are as follows:

-Revenue – What you earn through your business’s servicers or products.
+• Revenue – What you earn through your business’s services or products.

-There are also two different bases for recognizing revenue and expenses, namely cash and accrual.
+There are also two different bases for recognizing revenue and expenses, namely, cash and accrual accounting

-Cash – You record each transaction upon receiving or paying in cash.
+Cash Accounting – You record each transaction upon receiving or paying in cash.

 Full-Service Bookkeeping